 - Our graduates will have successful careers and become productive professionals in their fields

 - Our graduates are capable of gaining admission to and completing their graduate studies

 - Our graduates are capable of developing professionally through life-long learning, and playing an active role and leadership in the development of new tools, technologies and methodologies

-- An ability to Analyze a complex computing problem and to apply principles of computing and mathematics appropriate to the
+- An ability to Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions

 - An ability to Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.